 It should be emphasize the importance of a workplace needs analysis to be incorporated into the preparation of a syllabus.
-Bouzidi focuses on hospitality industry.
+Bouzidi focuses on the hospitality industry.
 Through three steps, he prepares the material.
 The first step is the survey of employers and employees through interviews.
 The second step is to evaluate the ESP textbooks.
-In doing this, several questions should be answered, including -(1) does the textbook cover the language functions the learners are likely to use in their future; (2) does the textbook cover the topics/situations learners are likely to encounter in their future professional environment; (3) does the textbook emphasize the linguistic skills needed; (4) does the textbook content adequately reflect local and target language cultures; (5) does the textbook take into account and teaching/learning style?
-These questions highlight the importance considering the language functions, topics, linguistic skills, and cultural features for the language course.
+In doing this, several questions should be answered, including -(1) does the textbook cover the language functions the learners are likely to use in their future; (2) does the textbook cover the topics/situations learners are likely to encounter in their future professional environment; (3) does the textbook emphasize the linguistic skills needed; (4) does the textbook content adequately reflect local and target language the textbook take local cultures; and (5) does into account teaching/learning style?
+These questions highlight the importance of considering the language functions, topics, linguistic skills, and cultural features for the language course.
 These considerations are localized and should be considered dialogically.
 Perhaps, in the future, more textbooks will integrate local situations (like workplace) in a multi-voiced framework.
 By multi-voiced, I mean all aspects of language and culture should be localized.
 The third step is supplementing the ESP textbook.